ShalaQweghen/cl_scrabble/README.md

 # Command-Line Scrabble

-Complete with optional challenge mode and time limit.
+Complete with optional challenge mode, time limit and multiplayer over a network connection.

 If you don't know how to play Scrabble, click [here](https://en.wikipedia.org/wiki/Scrabble) for rules